jmhobbs/RainForrst/README.md

-# REALLY REALLY IMPORTANT NOTE #

-Forrst has removed their API.
-Until such time as they replace it, this module is useless.

-Sorry.

 # RainForrst

-RainForrst is a quick little file to access the [Forrst API](http://forrst.com/apidocs.html).
+RainForrst is a quick little file to access the [Forrst API](http://forrst.com/api).

+I wrote it for the v1 API, and added v2 support on 2011-05-06

 # Usage

     import RainForrst

-    api = RainForrst.Forrst( 1 ) # The argument here is the API version
+    api = RainForrst.Forrst( 2 ) # The argument here is the API version

     # Query through the API to get a user object
     jmhobbs = api.user.info( username='jmhobbs' )
     print "John's ID:", jmhobbs.id

     # Directly create a user object
-    kyle = RainForrst.objects.User( 1, username='kyle' )
+    kyle = RainForrst.objects.User( 2, username='kyle' )
     print "Kyle's Posts:\n"
     for post in kyle.posts():
-      print '"%s"\n' % post.page_title.strip()
+      print '"%s"\n' % post.title.strip()

 Would print something like this: